Frendl/Mars/README.md

 # Mars

 It’s Mars on your phone.
-This React Native application calls NASA’s mars rover mission api, and formats the returned JSON for your red planet exploration needs.
+This React Native application calls NASA’s Mars Rover Photo API, and formats the returned JSON for your red planet exploration needs.

 ## Purpose for building the application:
    Simply, to personally use and explore the features of react native in practice.

 ## Application features:
    * View lists of stunning images from NASA’s mars rover mission.
-   * Select through each mission SOL Date (Solar date) to view images from.
+   * Select through each Mars SOL Date (Mars Solar date) to view images from.
    * Filter which cameras’ images you want to see.

 ## Planned application features: